LebCit/bsWalker.js/README.md

     array(
         'menu-1' => esc_html__( 'Primary', 'your-theme-text-domain' ),
         // The 'theme_location' here is 'menu-1'.
+        // 'Primary' is the 'description' that you'll see in the backend.
     )
 );
 ```
 2- The main navigation `id` is `mainNav`.
 If you change the main navigation`id` for design purposes, you will also have to change it in **bsWalker.min.js** !

-3- Follow the link to learn more about the [Bootstrap Navbar](https://getbootstrap.com/docs/4.3/components/navbar/)
+3- Follow this link to learn more about the [Bootstrap Navbar](https://getbootstrap.com/docs/4.3/components/navbar/) and this one for [Spacing](https://getbootstrap.com/docs/4.3/utilities/spacing/).

+## Displaying the menu

+To display the menu, you'll have to assign a menu in your backend ( or with the Customizer ),
+to the 'description' of the menu 'theme_location' (see the first note above).